joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-07-17-fiddler-tennis.md

 Before we start, let's summarize the $\text{GAME}\rightarrow\text{SET}\rightarrow\text{MATCH}$ scheme of tennis.

-At the base level we have games, which are played to $4$ (or $7$ for a special kind of playoff game) and are one by getting the balance of the points.
+At the base level we have games, which are played to $4$ (or $7$ for a special kind of playoff game) and are won by getting the balance of the points.
 We then have sets which are won by getting a balance of the game.
 Finally, we have matches which are won by getting a balance of the games.

 Games can be modeled independently of sets, sets are modeled in terms of games, and matches in terms of sets.